tomiev/tomiev/README.md

-- 👋 Hi, I’m @tomiev.
-- 👀 I love working on fun web dev projects and tools.
+Web developer from Melbourne, AU 🙂

+- 🔭 I’m currently working on my portfolio!
+Coming soon at toddevans.dev

-- 🌱 I’m currently learning javascript, HTML/CSS, and Ruby on Rails.
+- 🌱 I’m currently learning Javascript & React

+- 👨‍💻 All of my projects will be available soon at toddevans.dev

+- 💬 Ask me about Ruby on Rails, React, Javascript

-- 📫 How to reach me: email me at evansmtodd@gmail.com 🙂
+- 📫 How to reach me: evansmtodd@gmail.com